corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

   * **algorithm**:
-  The algorithm used to generate the public key (e.g. RSA or EC).
-(Optional - defaults to RSA).
+  The algorithm used to generate the public key (for example, RSA or EC).
+This parameter is optional and defaults to RSA.
   *Note: Corda (and by association CENM) do not support DSA keys.*